raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 The guide includes information on assembling your kit, writing the code for your experiment, and testing your program.
 It also includes essential details about what is and isn’t possible with the Astro Pi hardware and software.

-There are certain reasonable _requirements_ that your entry needs to meet in order to progress to the next phase.
+There are certain reasonable **requirements** that your entry needs to meet in order to progress to the next phase.
 You will find them clearly explained throughout the guide and also in the last step, as a checklist.
-There are also _suggestions_ or best practices that you should follow, to ensure that your program scores highly during the judging process and can run easily on the ISS without requiring modifications.
-If you think you need to do things differently, please get in touch _before_ submitting your entry.
+There are also **suggestions** or best practices that you should follow, to ensure that your program scores highly during the judging process and can run easily on the ISS without requiring modifications.
+If you think you need to do things differently, please get in touch **before** submitting your entry.

-Most of the information in this guide applies to both 'Life in space' and 'Life on Earth' experiments, however, there are a few differences that you need consider depending on the theme that you have chosen.
+Most of the information in this guide applies to both Life in Space and Life on Earth experiments, however, there are a few differences that you need to consider depending on the theme that you have chosen.

 --- collapse ---
 ---
-title: Notes for 'Life in Space' experiments
+title: Notes for Life in Space experiments
 ---

 + Although you can use the camera as part of your experiment (for example, to work out how bright it is on the ISS), you cannot use it to take photos of astronauts and no captured images or videos can remain stored in the experiment folder after the end of the experiment.